Crashedmind/PlantUMLHitchhikersGuide/_sources/DocumentationAsCode/JourneyDocumentationASCode.rst.txt

 Journey to Documentation as Code
 *******************************************************************************

-My journey to Documentation as Code began over a decago ago when either no documentation, or MS Word Documents were common.
-In more orgainised companies, these documents were maintained in MS Sharepoint.
+My journey to Documentation as Code began over a decade ago when either no documentation, or MS Word Documents were common.
+In more organised companies, these documents were maintained in MS Sharepoint.

 Working as part of a large multi-national, I championed the use of Living Documents (Confluence was the tool used as we were using Atlassian tool suite).